starcitizen-lug/knowledge-base/wiki/Alternative-Installations.md

 4. An example launch script is provided on our [LUG Helper's Repo](https://github.com/starcitizen-lug/lug-helper/blob/main/lib/sc-launch.sh)

 If you have trouble installing recent Wine versions on a Debian-based distro due to missing faudio, see [this link](https://www.linuxuprising.com/2019/09/how-to-install-wine-staging-development.html).

+> [!warning]
+> We cannot guarantee that the alternative installation methods listed below will work or perform well.
+>
+> The recommended installation method is to follow our [Quick Start Guide](Quick-Start-Guide).
+>
+> If you proceed with an alternative installation method below, please be aware that not many members of our community use these methods.
+We may not be able to provide support for these installations if something isn't working right.

 ### Proton Installation